avchu/k8s-proxy-pass/README.md

 # Problem

-You have a multiplr `HTTP` endpoints at kubernetes cluster.
+You have a multiple `HTTP` endpoints at kubernetes cluster.
 To working with them as a Developer or QA you need to have a network access to them.
 Let's assume that you have only kubectl access (no vpn or other things).
 To achieve that you need to run multile commands `kubectl port-forward`

 This tool could save your time and terminals.
 It works like `nginx proxy-pass`.